 Mother: Barbara (Siggers) Franklin, gospel singer

-Marriages: Glynn Turman (April 11, 1978-1984, divorce), Ted White (1961-1969, divorce)
+Marriages: Glynn Turman (April 11, 1978-1984, divorced), Ted White (1961-1969, divorced)

-Children: with Ken Cunningham: Kecalf Cunningham (1970); with Ted White: Theodore (1963); father's name is publicly unknown: Edward (1959), Clarence (1956)
+Children: with Ken Cunningham: Kecalf Cunningham (1970); with Ted White: Theodore (1963); father's name is not publicly known: Edward (1959), Clarence (1956)

 Education: Studied classical piano at Julliard School of Music, 1998

-She is a self-taught pianist, who learned without knowing how to read music.
+Is a self-taught pianist, who learned without knowing how to read music.

 Is extremely private, she rarely discusses her personal life or her father's death.

-Her father was shot by burglars in 1979 and remained in a coma from then until his death in 1984.
+Her father was shot by burglars in 1979 and remained in a coma until his death in 1984.
 Rev. Jesse Jackson

-Due to an in-flight turbulence incident in 1982 she has an extreme fear of flying.
+Due to an in-flight turbulence incident in 1982, she has an extreme fear of flying.

 nominations and 18 wins.
 Ten of those wins are for Best R&B Vocal Performance.

 A high school dropout, she has two honorary doctorates of music, from Berklee College of Music and Yale University.

 In addition to receiving a star on the Hollywood Walk of Fame, she has been inducted into the Rock and Roll Hall of Fame, the NAACP

-Timeline: 1954 - Sings first solo at the New Bethel Baptist Church in Detroit.
+1954 - Sings her first solo at the New Bethel Baptist Church in Detroit.

-1956 - Along with her two sisters, performs backup on father's gospel recording for Gotham Records.
+1956 - Along with her two sisters, performs backup on her father's gospel recording for Gotham Records.

-1960 - She leaves Detroit for New York, signs with Columbia Records and releases first album, "The Great Aretha Franklin".
+1960 - Leaves Detroit for New York, signs with Columbia Records and releases first album, "The Great Aretha Franklin."

-1967 - Leaves Columbia Records after an unsuccessful attempt at developing a jazz style; signs with Atlantic Records; wins Grammy Award Best R&B Recording for "Respect".
+1967 - Leaves Columbia Records after an unsuccessful attempt at developing a jazz style; signs with Atlantic Records; wins Grammy Award Best R&B Recording for "Respect."

 1967-1974 - Wins a total of ten Grammy Awards.

 at the inauguration gala of President Jimmy Carter.

 1980 - Appears in the movie "The Blues Brothers" and performs the song "Think"; leaves Atlantic Records for Arista Records.